Concrete Overlay Warranty & Maintenance in Texas

 Resealing Schedule

-• Plan to reseal every 2–5 years depending on traffic, exposure, and texture.
-A solvent-based sealer around 25% solids is recommended; a 5-gallon pail typically covers 800–1,000 sq. ft. depending on texture.
-We offer professional resealing if you prefer.
-To check if resealing is due, sprinkle water on the surface.
-Quick absorption with noticeable darkening suggests it is time to reseal; beading or slow absorption suggests you can wait longer.
+Plan to reseal every 2–5 years depending on traffic, exposure, and texture.
+A solvent-based sealer at around 25% solids is recommended.
+A 5-gallon pail typically covers 800–1,000 sq. ft. depending on surface texture.
+We offer professional resealing if you prefer not to do it yourself.

 Chemicals, Pools, and Fertilizers